 Arbiter means the referee of a chess game.
 Now, this is just a straightforward answer.
 If you are interested to know the exact reasons why chess players note down their moves with an in-depth explanation along with the standard procedure of writing down the moves, then continue reading till the end.

-Here are the 7 reasons why chess players write down their moves.
+Now let’s discuss the 7 reasons why chess players write down their moves and other related topics.

 #1.
 It Is Mandatory As Per The Rules